Netatalk/netatalk/doc/manual/Dircache.md

 Resource forks larger than this value are not cached even if the total budget has space remaining.

 Maximum: 10240 (10 MB in KB).

+Volumes with **ea = samba** are excluded from the resource fork cache by default, because Samba can change resource forks without afpd noticing.
+An explicit **dircache rfork budget** setting lifts the exclusion, with a logged warning.

 Cached entries are automatically invalidated when the file's ctime or inode changes, or when an AFP client modifies the resource fork.